Symmetries of Hot SM, Magnetic Flux & Baryogenesis from Helicity Decay: Magnetic helicity as the Gauss' linking number of magnetic field lines

 \section{Magnetic helicity as the Gauss' linking number of magnetic field lines}

 In this appendix, we review the topological interpretation of magnetic helicity in terms of magnetic field lines \cite{1969JFM....35..117M,ricca2024knotted}.
-We here consider a pure ${\rm U}(1)$ gauge theory in either three or four dimensional space(time).\footnote{ While we keep the context general, we intend to apply the discussion here to the unconfined magnetic field $\vec{B}_{\rm c\mkern-7.5mu/}$ in the Standard Model.
-The vector potential $\vec{A}_{\rm c\mkern-7.5mu/}$ in the Coulomb gauge in Eq.~\eqref{eq:def_unconfined_helicity} may be defined by the the Biot--Savart-like equation, Eq.~\eqref{eq:Biot--Savart}.}
+We here consider a pure ${\rm U}(1)$ gauge theory in either three or four dimensional space(time).\footnote{ While we keep the context general, we intend to apply the discussion here to the confined and the unconfined magnetic fields in the Standard Model.
+The corresponding vector potentials in the Coulomb gauge in Eq.~\eqref{eq:def_unconfined_helicity} may be defined by the the Biot--Savart-like equation, Eq.~\eqref{eq:Biot--Savart}.}

 To highlight the topological interpretation, we assume that the magnetic field $\vec B=\vec\nabla\times\vec A$ associated with the ${\rm U}(1)$ is confined so that magnetic field lines are quantized as